 Acknowledging that Holocaust history will keep fading into the background as time passes, Cohen says it’s also important to remember the people who perished in the death camps, as did most of her family.

-“Six million Jews died, and we need to know how they lived,” says the Azrieli Foundation’s Jody Spiegel, adding that Cohen’s book includes “a beautiful look at Hungarian Jewry before the war.
+“Six million Jews died, and we need to know how they lived,” observed the Azrieli Foundation’s Jody Spiegel.
+Cohen’s book, she said, includes “a beautiful look at Hungarian Jewry before the war.
 We need these stories and the witnessing to an atrocity that sadly is being forgotten.”

 It’s not only what happened during the Holocaust that must be remembered but how it could happen — how an educated, cultured, sophisticated democratic society in the 20th century could deem it appropriate and necessary that the Jewish people and millions of others also regarded as less than human should be starved, tortured and exterminated.